madnight/blog/source/_drafts/natural-transformation.md

 safeHead (x:xs) = Just x
 {% endvimhl %}

 This function returns Nothing in case of an empty list and the first element of the list in case of an non-empty List.
 This function is called `safeHead`, because there is also a "unsafeHead" in the Haskell standard library, simply called `head`.
 The unsafe variant throws an Exception in case the List is empty.
-We can prove by equational reasoning that the naturality condition holds:
+We can prove by equational reasoning (or [Coq](https://gist.github.com/madnight/903335b1ba1a56b0ae05b2e8df839c38) if you like) that the naturality condition holds:

 {% vimhl hs %}